franklinjr12/franklinjr12/README.md

 I'm a electrical engineer ⚡

 # Technollogies
-I work mainly with C++ and backend services also use Python, Golang but I already worked with Java, Javascript and Ruby 💻
+I work mainly with C++ and backend services also use Golang & Python, but I already worked with Ruby, Java and Javascript  💻

 # Hobies
 As expected I do coding on my free time, mostly some IoT and game development stuff, but I also enjoy a lot playing games and martial arts